Joao-Soares1498/DevRep/README.md

-# DevRep
+# CCA
-Project Repository for public projects
+Project Repository for CCA
+The back-end and the front-end were developed separately so they are in diferent branches.

 This project was started in a dicipline in my last year in Infomatics System Engeneering in IPCA.